 How do you handle services with no incident history?

-No incidents does not mean no risk — it may mean insufficient monitoring.
+No incidents does not mean no risk.
+It often means insufficient monitoring.
 For services with zero incident history, increase the weight of codebase health and PR friction signals by 1.5x.
-Also flag services with no alerts configured as a separate monitoring gap category.
+Flag services with no alerts configured as a separate monitoring-gap category.
+Absence of evidence and evidence of absence are not the same thing in this score.

-What if teams game the TODO count by removing markers without fixing the underlying issue?
+What if teams game the TODO count by removing markers without fixing anything?

 Cross-reference TODO removal commits with actual code changes.
-If a commit only removes comment markers without modifying the surrounding code, flag it as cosmetic cleanup rather than genuine remediation.
-Track this as a separate integrity signal.
+If a commit only deletes comment markers without modifying the surrounding code, flag it as cosmetic cleanup and track it as a separate integrity signal.
+Gaming the score is its own diagnostic — it tells you exactly which teams feel pressured by the metric and which ones own the underlying problem.

 How long until the heat map becomes predictive?

-The technical risk heat map succeeds because it makes invisible fragility visible and quantified.
-Teams already know intuitively which services are brittle — the heat map gives that intuition a number, a trend line, and a framework for action.
-Start with incident history and codebase health signals, which require the least integration work.
-Add ADR audit and PR friction analysis in month two once you have baseline data.
-Within a quarter, you will have a fragility model tuned to your organization's actual failure patterns.
+The heat map works because it makes invisible fragility visible and quantified.
+Teams already know which services are brittle — every senior engineer carries the list in their head.
+The heat map gives that intuition a number, a trend line, and a rule of action.
+Start with incident history and codebase health — the layers that require the least integration.
+Add ADR audit and PR friction in month two, once you have baseline data.
+Within a quarter, the model is tuned to your actual failure patterns instead of someone else's.

 - [1]Diff Risk Score (DRS): AI-Aware Software Development — Meta Engineering(engineering.fb.com)↩